iwswordpress/ionic-react-bio/README.md

 In this repo I am developing the starter app as a PWA and creating an Android App to deploy to Google Play.

+The online app is at https://ionic-bio.netlify.app/

+It saves birth date to local storage and is PWA enabled, working offline as well as being able to download a homescreen/desktop icon.

 Added service-worker.js and registered as per CRA specs.

 ## Links